Stock Quote

 (2) Sustainability initiatives

-Based on its management philosophy, the Company is working to achieve stable growth and enhance corporate value over the medium-to-long term through its business activities, while also proactively addressing common environmental and social issues in order to create a world in which everyone can enjoy games with peace of mind.
+Based on its management philosophy, the Company is working to achieve stable growth and enhance corporate value over the medium to long term through its business activities, while also proactively addressing common environmental and social issues in order to create a world in which everyone can enjoy games with peace of mind.

 Through these initiatives, the Company aims to create a better future by building trust with all stakeholders, including customers, business partners, and employees, among others.